 The risk of attack in many areas increases after dark.

-Travellers may also happen upon landmines in north and northeast Mali.
+Travelers may also happen upon landmines in north and northeast Mali.

 Local governments in and around Mali are also regularly attacked by the AQ-M, and security officials have been killed in Mali, Niger and Mauritania.